 - A headset or speakers with a microphone.

-For VoIP with a smartphone, you'll need:
+For a smartphone, you'll need:

-- A WI-fi connection.
+- A Wi-Fi connection.

-For VoIP with a landline, you'll need:
+For a desktop phone, you'll need:

 Some people worry the voice quality on a VoIP call won't always be great.
 But this has become less of a problem over the years, and a lot of people now think it's hard to spot the difference from a normal phone call.

-A slow internet connection can have a negative effect on the quality of your VoIP calls.
+A slow internet connection can have a negative effect on the quality of your calls.
 But if your connection is reliable, your calls will be too.